Service Tiers

 The service tier is configured per endpoint in the Xerotier dashboard or API.
 When you create or update an endpoint, you select which tier it uses.
 All requests to that endpoint are routed to workers compatible with the configured tier.

-always takes precedence.
-The actual tier used is returned in the
+The actual tier used is returned in the service_tier field of every

 The router selects backends within the configured tier using configurable routing strategies:

-- Least Loaded -- Prefer workers with the lowest queue depth.
+- Least Loaded, Prefer workers with the lowest queue depth.

-- Lowest Latency -- Prefer workers with the lowest predicted latency.
+- Lowest Latency, Prefer workers with the lowest predicted latency.

-- Model Affinity -- Prefer workers that already have the model loaded.
+- Model Affinity, Prefer workers that already have the model loaded.

-- Round Robin -- Cycle through available workers evenly.
+- Round Robin, Cycle through available workers evenly.

-- Composite -- Weighted combination of multiple strategies.
+- Composite, Weighted combination of multiple strategies.

 You can also pass optional X-SLO-TTFT-Ms and X-SLO-TPOT-Ms